 Velbert, April 16, 2015 – Today, St. Mary's Cathedral in Neviges was the site of an artistic expedition.
 Peter Hölscher and Ronald Gaube, practitioners of a cross-media technique they call "area composing", focused on different perspectives and varying light conditions at the pilgrimage church designed by the architect Gottfried Böhm.
 With cameras, microphones and recording equipment, the two artists captured the distinctive elements, shapes, colors, and acoustic atmosphere around the cathedral, and combined them into an area-composed media portrait.

 The harvest from one day was more than a thousand individual photographs with long exposures and over four hours of sound recording – enough material for the planned installation.
 Hölscher processed his photos into a liquid image – a sequence of images, familiar views and surprising details which flow together in an interplay of colors and shapes.
 Gaube used excerpts from his sound recordings, and added parts played by classical instruments as well as electronic music structures to create a soundscape.
-This collaborative area-composing approach produces an artistic portrait of St. Mary's Cathedral which makes the senses acutely sensitive for experiencing the magical attraction of this locale.
+Image and sound composition finally merge to the area composing called PHARUS (lat.
+Lighthouse).
+PHARUS shows four stages of a trip or pilgrimage to the Mariendom - an artistic portrait of the cathedral that sharpens the senses for the magic of this place.

 "Almost any area is suitable for a media-enhanced portrait like this," says Peter Hölscher, who has created liquid images of many buildings in Germany and abroad.
 Whether the Elevador de Santa Justa in Lisbon, the headquarters of E.ON in Düsseldorf or the old city center of Hannoversch Münden – the artists were able to discover the unique characteristics of each location and bring out the inherent magic of each site.
 As a preliminary step, the area composers research the historical and architectural background and include it in the concept for each building.
 Acoustic documents from the history of the site as well as musical references to people and locations, which are related to the building, complement the momentary on-site impressions.